BitcoinCacheMachine/BitcoinCacheMachine/commands/README.md

 When you deploy BCM stacks using the `bcm stack start` command, certain commands MAY become available.
 For example, after you run `bcm stack start bitcoind`, the `bcm bitcoin-cli` command will become available.
 The BCM CLI automatically routes your CLI request to the appropriate app-level container.
 Trying running `bcm bitcoin-cli getnetworkinfo` to view bitcoind network output, or trying the `getblockchaininfo` to see where you are in the chain!
 All commands are confined to your current bcm CLI CHAIN (`bcm config get chain`.

-If you want to start deploying mainnet infrastructure, you can run `bcm config set chain`, and all subsequent bcm commands will target that chain.
+If you want to start deploying mainnet infrastructure, you can run `bcm config set chain=<chain>`, and all subsequent bcm commands will target that chain.
 Note that currently, there is total data-center separation between regtest, testnet, and mainnet modes of operation.